Horace-Y/seckill/README.md

-# This project is designed to handle "seckill" demands, it is the fundamental of a fully-implemented seckill project.
+# This project is designed to handle "seckill" demands, it is the fundamental framework of a fully-implemented seckill project.
 For dedicated purpose, it still needs further implementation that based on the service requirement.